-Maritime Spill Response and Prevention/Preparedness.4 Protecting the marine environment from accidental oil and chemical spills is an important mission of the Coast Guard.
-Along with representatives of 15 other federal departments and agencies, the Coast Guard and the Environmental Protection Agency (EPA) comprise the National Response Team5 and 13 Regional Response Teams.
-EPA serves as the chair, and the Coast Guard is the vice-chair of these teams.
-The National Contingency Plan6 (NCP)
+Maritime Spill Response and Prevention/Preparedness.
+Protecting the marine environment from accidental oil and chemical spills is an important mission of the Coast Guard.
+Along with representatives of 15 other federal departments and agencies, the Coast Guard and the Environmental Protection Agency (EPA) comprise the National Response Team and 13 Regional Response Teams.
+EPA serves as the chair, and the

-3 U.S. Department of Homeland Security, 2007, Budget-in-Brief, Fiscal Year 2008, p.
+&lt;sup>3 U.S. Department of Homeland Security, 2007, Budget-in-Brief, Fiscal Year 2008, p.
 52 (footnote 1).

-4 For more information, see CRS Report RL33705, Oil Spills in U.S. Coastal Waters: Background, Governance, and Issues for Congress, by Jonathan L. Ramseur.
+&lt;sup>4 For more information, see CRS Report RL33705, Oil Spills in U.S. Coastal Waters: Background, Governance, and Issues for Congress, by Jonathan L. Ramseur.

-5 The National Response Team "coordinates a program of preparedness, planning, and response to oil and hazardous materials incidents at the local, regional, and national levels; facilitates research to improve response activities; and provides assistance for responses to specific incidents as needed."
+&lt;sup>5 The National Response Team "coordinates a program of preparedness, planning, and response to oil and hazardous materials incidents at the local, regional, and national levels; facilitates research to improve response activities; and provides assistance for responses to specific incidents as needed."
 U.S. Dept. of Homeland Security, National Response Plan, Oil and Hazardous Materials Annex, p.
 3.